A. Disputes over wage loss benefits or liability for a claim

 D. Discontinuance conference requests under Minn.
 Stat. § 176.239

 If the insurer stops your wage loss benefits, you should receive a form called a Notice of Intention to Discontinue Benefits (NOID).
 The NOID form includes instructions on how to request an administrative conference concerning your benefits.
-You may request an administrative conference by calling OAH at 651.361.7901 within the timeline given on the form (usually within 12 days after the NOID is received by the state).
+You may request an administrative conference within the timeline given on the form (usually within 12 days after the NOID is received by the state).
 This is called a “.239 request,” which is a request for an informal administrative conference.
 It is referred to as a “239 conference” because the procedures are contained in Minnesota Statutes § 176.239.
-If your wage loss benefits have stopped and you did not receive the NOID form, you may also contact OAH to request a conference by calling the number below.
+If your wage loss benefits have stopped and you did not receive the NOID form, you may also contact OAH to request a conference.

 A. Discovery process